M66B/FairEmail/README.md

 FairEmail might occasionally crash on Motorola/Lenovo devices with Android 7 Nougat or earlier because of a [bug in Android](https://issuetracker.google.com/issues/63377371).

-## Frequently asked questions
+## Support / frequently asked questions

-See [here](https://github.com/M66B/open-source-email/blob/master/FAQ.md) for a list of often asked questions.
+See [here](https://github.com/M66B/open-source-email/blob/master/FAQ.md) for a list of often asked questions and about how to get support.

-## Support

-* For support on FairEmail, please go [here](https://forum.xda-developers.com/android/apps-games/source-email-t3824168)

-For support on authorizing accounts you should contact your provider.

 ## Contributing